SwiftERM Hyper-personalisation for ecommerce email marketing

 Tech entrepreneurs changing the world of wine

-Online publications are expanding their tech capacities – witness the US ratings site Vinous buying Delectable in order to provide new features and become a more holistic wine media platform.
+Online publications are expanding their tech capacities – witness the US ratings site Vinous buying Delectable to provide new features and become a more holistic wine media platform.
 And it works the other way around too, with new wine tech platforms such as Pix creating wine publications – in its case, The Drop, an online wine discovery magazine.

 Each platform is looking to provide value at a different point of the wine-buying process.
 Pix is a meta-layer wine search engine for discovering wine backed by reviews, regional guides, news and features.
 It is designed, as founder and CEO Paul Mabray says, to be ‘different from Vivino or Drizly or Wine.com, because it doesn’t insert itself in the transaction.
 For retailers, the sale is theirs.’
-He also claims that Pix is different from Wine-Searcherbecause you can look for a wine for an occasion – a gift or a food match, for example.
+He also claims that Pix is different from Wine-Searcher because you can look for a wine for an occasion – a gift or a food match, for example.

 We are all becoming used to digital platforms and hybrid experiences.
 Baum’s Vivant will go a step further, moving consumers to more immersive experiences through tech.
 It’s an extreme vision called the metaverse, a three-dimensional world where people can meet up and interact virtually.
 The collective virtual shared space could provide online interaction around wine.
 Such a vision already exists in gaming with the likes of Roblox, a virtual world where people can gather, work and socialise – or, indeed, enjoy fine wine.

-It’s not inconceivable to envisage a future scramble for virtual land and online domaines with their own virtual vineyards as platforms to sell, promote, drink and discuss wine.
+It’s not inconceivable to envisage a future scramble for virtual land and online domains with their virtual vineyards as platforms to sell, promote, drink and discuss wine.
 In such a world, an avatar would drink – and talk about – the wine virtually, while you do the same, wherever you may be.
 In such a virtual world, a wine lover could visit Napa for an hour, pop over to Bolgheri, and then check into Château d’Yquem to round out the evening.

 The wine cellar of tomorrow is a high-tech integration of apps and the Internet of Things.
 Everything from temperature to light, pressure and humidity can already be remotely monitored and controlled.
-But soon, an infinite number of technologies and features will be bolted on: intelligent wine inventory software and cellar tracking, new capabilities such as label recognition, valuations, predictive drinking windows, reviews and appraisals, social media connections via plug-in APIs.
+But soon, an infinite number of technologies and features will be bolted on: intelligent wine inventory software and cellar tracking, new capabilities such as label recognition, valuations, predictive drinking windows, reviews and appraisals, and social media connections via plug-in APIs.

 Tech entrepreneurs changing the world of wine